refinery-platform/get-reference-genomes/README.md

 ## Development

-During development,
-- Run `tests/test.sh` to confirm that the scripts perform the expected transformations.
+Run `tests/test.sh` to confirm that the scripts perform the expected transformations.
-- Load `index.html` to see how the test fixtures would be rendered.